 Contractor: Ralph Hunter Construction

-Description: The building faces west and is a two story yellow colored brick and concrete structure.
-The building is located in the center of Hays.
-The resssed center section rises above the north and south sections.
+Description: The building faces west and is a three story yellow colored brick and concrete structure.
+The building is located on landscaped grounds in the center of Hays.
+The building has a raised basement and the recessed center section rises above the north and south sections.
+On the north and south sides the building is tired.
 Three long vertical windows are above the entrance canopy on the west side with long narrow windows on either side.
 The roof line is flat.
+In the interior, a staircase on the west side ascends to the third story.
+The large County District Court courtroom is located on the east side of the third story and has a high ceiling.
+There are two small courtrooms on the second story.
 The building houses the County District Court of the 23rd Judicial District.
 The building was a Work Projects Administration project.
-The building was renovated in 2014.
-The architect was Treanor Architects of Kansas City.
+On the east side is the two story Law Enforcement center.
+The building and the Law Enforcement Center were renovated in 2014.
+The architect was Treanor Architects of Kansas City and the contractor was MW Builders of Kansas City.

 See: The architect, Mann & Company of Hutchinson, designed courthouses in Ellsworth County, Graham County, Lane County, Pratt County, Republic County, Scott County, Stafford County and Stevens County.